waimea-pahyde/200DTD-firewood-customer-tracker/docs/4-review.md

 ## Overall Review

 I produced a great outcome based on the feedback from my end user.
-Testing and trialling did reveal multiple things that needed fixing
+Testing and trialling did reveal multiple things that needed fixing or changing in order to produce the best product possible.
+Next time, I would allocate less time to prototyping and more time into creating the first product.

-- How did the testing/trialling impact the final system?
-- What would you do differently if you could?